sabantoag/mcc_testing/README.md

 # mcc_testing

 ## Overview
 This repository contains tools and scripts for testing and validating MCC (Modular Control Components) on Windows development environments.
+Requires InstaCal installed to identify the MCC DAQ plugged in.
+Board number setup on InstaCal currently has to be configured to be 0.

 ## Features
 - Automated test scripts